 Though indeed, all those are a bit eye-popping.
-The bikini babes doing forced labour for instance only seem to have to break a single thing before being allowed to leave, as that's how you 'rescue' them on that level.
-In others, you shoot their bonds as they hang from a wall hoping not to be rescued by Duke Nukem, and in others still, blow up machines.
+The bikini babes doing forced labour only seem to have to break a single thing before being allowed to leave, as that's how you 'rescue' them on that level.
+In others, you shoot their bonds as they hang from a wall hoping not to be saved by Duke Nukem, and in others still, blow up machines.

-It's not possible to just switch off and shoot though, because Revolution X keeps feeling the need to be—brace yourself—'clever'.
+It's impossible to just switch off your brain and shoot though, because Revolution X keeps feeling the need to be—brace yourself—'clever'.
 This rarely works, and it never feels the need to explain what the hell it actually wants.
-It's a game that will happily leave you sitting in front of an endlessly respawning room of soldiers without hinting that maybe hurling a disc at the door at the back might be good idea, or that blasting the columns down the side will grant passage, or that instead of shooting the guy throwing grenades from behind a desk, you should be focusing all fire on the sign above his head so that it can drop down and make a squishing sound out of his brain.
+It's a game that will happily leave you sitting in front of an endlessly respawning room of soldiers without hinting that maybe hurling a disc at the door at the back might be good idea, or that blasting the columns down the side will grant escape, or that instead of shooting the guy throwing grenades from behind a desk, you should be focusing all fire on the sign above his head so that it can drop down and make a squishing sound out of his brain.

 And then there's the bus.
 Oh god, the bus.

 It doesn't look like much, does it?
 It's your classic timed boss fight, with your goal as ever being to blow up the bits of the bus before it reaches its destination with its cargo of prisoners to be reprogrammed into NON Soldiers.
 Except it's not that easy.
 For starters, it keeps changing speed, so you have to hit the speed buttons to get lined up again—and this takes a few seconds.
 The time limit isn't just brutal, it's a lie.
 There's a whole chunk at the end that doesn't count, defeating the entire point of the status bar.
 You're under constant siege while blowing apart the bus, and have to destroy every available scrap of it.
 Doors.
 Turrets.
 The linking bits.
 The bars on the windows.

 But you know what you can't shoot?
 What the game just brushes off as irrelevant?